 Selected sites must follow all SMP site selection guidelines (Section 2).
 Furthermore, when selecting a site consider the safety of the sonde and quality of the data.
-If you are deploying in an area heavily trafficked by the public the sonde is more likely to disturbed.
-This includes areas where boat traffic is common.
+If you are deploying in an area heavily trafficked by the public for fishing or boating the sonde is more likely to disturbed.
 Try to choose a site where smothering will be limited.
 While water quality sampling events happen often in water infested with algae you would not like to find the sonde itself encased in green goo.
 Ephemeral sites should not be chosen for continuous monitoring.
-Sites that go dry during a deployment will cause damage to the expensive sensors of the sonde and may need to be replaced after a bad deployment.
+Sites that go dry during a deployment will cause damage to the expensive sensors of the sonde and may need to be maintenanced or replaced after such a deployment.